Tired of Cricut's crafting machines? Here are the best Cricut alternatives

 Reasons to avoid

-What you need to know: While the Silhouette Cameo 4 is a great alternative to Cricut Maker 3, the Silhouette Portrait 3 is comparable to Cricut Explore 3.
+30-second review: While the Silhouette Cameo 4 is a great alternative to Cricut Maker 3, the Silhouette Portrait 3 is comparable to Cricut Explore 3.
 This machine is designed as an entry level cutting machine, and in this respect it's ideal though don't expect the kind of cutting force and flexibility you'd get from the larger Silhouette cutting.

 Design: The Cameo 4 might not be as portable as the Cricut Joy, but it's smaller than the Silhouette Cameo 4 and the Maker.
-It also has lower cutting power (210 grams to Silhouette Cameo 4's 5000 grams), but we found it to work well for card and sticker projects.
+It also has lower cutting power (210 grams to Silhouette Cameo 4's 5000 grams), but I found it to work well for card and sticker projects.

 Performance: It can handle some other materials (vinyl, heat transfer (iron-on), paper, cardstock, sticker paper, and some fabric), but if you're a serious sewer or quilter we'd recommend the Silhouette Cameo 4 or one of the Brother machines.
-We found most Silhouette tools and blades work with the Silhouette Portrait 3, but some do need an adapter (sold separately).
+I found most Silhouette tools and blades work with the Silhouette Portrait 3, but some do need an adapter (sold separately).
 It's also compatible with the Silhouette Go App for mobiles.

 Best budget Cricut alternative for large projects